-The display can be wiped down with an approved alcohol wipe, but care should be taken not to allow any pooling of liquid around the edges of the display.
+The display can be wiped down with the alcohol wipes, but care should be taken not to allow any pooling of liquid around the edges of the display.
 Immediately dry the display with a soft, non-abrasive cloth to prevent streaking.